AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/marketo-sales-insight-configuration-tab-in-salesforce.md

 title: Marketo Sales Insight Configuration Tab in Salesforce
 exl-id: 4e2abd48-b0a5-4b71-939b-e66c7e39bb6c
 ---
-# Marketo Sales Insight Configuration Tab in Salesforce {#marketo-sales-insight-configuration-tab-in-salesforce}
+# [!DNL Marketo Sales Insight] Configuration Tab in [!DNL Salesforce] {#marketo-sales-insight-configuration-tab-in-salesforce}

 ## Operational Settings {#operational-settings}

-You will need to have this set up in order to start using Sales Insight in SFDC.
+You will need to have this set up in order to start using [!DNL Sales Insight] in SFDC.

 ![](assets/marketo-sales-insight-configuration-tab-in-salesforce-1.png)